Random Number Generator

 Practical Applications📊

-2. Gaming: Simulating dice rolls, card draws, or random events in tabletop and video games.
+2. Gaming and simulation: Generating dice rolls, card draws, random events, and procedural content in tabletop and digital games.

-3. Research: Selecting random samples from a dataset for unbiased statistical analysis.
+3. Research and statistics: Drawing random samples from a population for surveys, A/B testing, clinical trials, and unbiased statistical analysis.

 Questions and Answers

-What is a random number generator (RNG) and where is it used?
+What is a random number generator and where is it used?

 Disclaimer: This calculator is designed to provide helpful estimates for informational purposes.
 While we strive for accuracy, financial (or medical) results can vary based on local laws and individual circumstances.
 We recommend consulting with a professional advisor for critical decisions.